-Informed by the methodological framework of the PBA, we employ two main methodologies (Poreh, 2000) in order to capture the underlying cognitive deficits responsible for test underperformance:
+Informed by the methodological framework of the Process Based Approach, we employ two main methodologies (Poreh, 2000) in order to capture the underlying cognitive deficits responsible for test underperformance:

-- 1. The "Satellite" Testing Paradigm: This approach consists of the inclusion of complimentary conditions to the existing cognitive task with the aim of isolating the individual cognitive processes necessary for its completion in order to assist in the identification of the precise nature of the cognitive deficit responsible for test performance on the original cognitive task.
-Using this paradigm, satellite conditions for the Clock Drawing Task (e.g. copy and tracing conditions) and the Naming Task (i.e. semantic and phonetic cue) are proposed. - 2.
-Composition Paradigm: This approach consists of the generation of new indices in already existing cognitive task, using the data that has already been derived from the standardized administration of this task but not previously analyzed.
+- The "Satellite" Testing Paradigm: This approach consists of the inclusion of complimentary conditions to the existing cognitive task with the aim of isolating the individual cognitive processes necessary for its completion in order to assist in the identification of the precise nature of the cognitive deficit responsible for test performance on the original cognitive task.
+Using this paradigm, satellite conditions for the Clock Drawing Task (e.g. copy and tracing conditions) and the Naming Task (i.e. semantic and phonetic cue) were introduced.

+Composition Paradigm: This approach consists of the generation of new indices in already existing cognitive task, using the data that has already been derived from the standardized administration of this task but not previously analysed.
 New indices are derived for Verbal Fluency tests (i.e. switching and clustering) and Memory tasks (e.g. gained and lost access).
-A series of qualitative classifications of errors are proposed for a series of tasks including trail making, clock drawing, verbal fluency, and memory.
+A series of qualitative classifications of errors are proposed for a series of tasks including Trail Making, Clock Drawing, Verbal Fluency, and Memory.

-Due to the described overlapping of some of the subtests or items included throughout different cognitive screening measures, it was possible to identify how to easily implement PBA modifications to particular cognitive screening tasks that may be extrapolated to all administration procedures among the different tests containing the same task, as shown below:
+Due to the described overlapping of some of the subtests or items included throughout different cognitive screening measures, it was possible to identify how to easily implement process-based approach modifications to particular cognitive screening tasks that may be extrapolated to all administration procedures among the different tests containing the same task, as shown below:

-- 1. Visuoconstructional tasks (copy cube): As we stated above, MoCA, ACE-III, RUDAS, and STMS include the copy of a cube as a visuoconstructional task, though the one in STMS is flipped 180° horizontally.
-In this case, the following indices are proposed: (1) the test respondent represents a 2D shape instead of the 3D model (which may reflect a contrast sensitivity deficit) (Cronin-Golomb, 2011); (2) drawing overlaps model (pull to stimulus): the test taker draws partially over the given model; (3) lines missing: it may reflect visuoperceptive or attentional problems (spatial positioning error); (4) motor perseveration in line drawing; (5) tremor or segmentation; and (5) rotation. - 2.
+- Visuoconstructional tasks (copy cube): as we stated above, MoCA, ACE-III, RUDAS, and STMS include the copy of a cube as a visuoconstructional task, though the one in STMS is flipped 180 degrees horizontally.
+In this case, the following indices are proposed: (1) the test respondent represents a 2D shape instead of the 3D model (which may reflect a contrast sensitivity deficit) (Cronin-Golomb, 2011) (2) drawing overlaps model (pull to stimulus): the test taker draws partially over the given model; (3) lines missing: it may reflect visuoperceptive or attentional problems (spatial positioning error); (4) motor perseveration in line drawing; (5) tremor or segmentation, and (5) rotation. - 2.
 Clock drawing: Variations among different screening tests are very heterogeneous and obtained information depends on the type of conditions administered (command, copy, tracing).
-Interestingly, the BKSCA-R breaks down the tasks of writing the numbers (I want you to write in the numbers, as on a clock face) and writing the hands (and on this circle draw in the hands to make it say 9 o'clock), followed by a clock in which only hands must be drawn to set time, and a last clock on which time must be read.
-After the administration of all different tests that include one or other type of clock drawing condition, it is considered
+Interestingly, the BKSCA-R breaks down the tasks of writing the numbers ("I want you to write in the numbers, as on a clock face") and writing the hands ("and on this circle draw in the hands to make it say 9 o'clock"), followed by a clock in which only hands must be drawn to set time, and a last clock on which time must be read.
+After the administration of all different tests that include one or other type of clock drawing condition, it is considered of great interest to take into consideration that modifications performed to the clock drawing just with the inclusion of a copy (Price et al., 2011) and a tracing condition (Evans, Coen, Burke & Lawlor, 2005) can be the most comprehensive approach for the evaluation of the following areas: graphomotor performance, conceptualization or time representation, spatial and/or planning abilities, and detection of perseveration / pull to stimulus.